LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

   FETCH NEXT ?
 ROWS ONLY
 ```

-In order to include an overall count of the number of resource versions, the IBM FHIR Server must execute an additional SQL query:
+In order to include an overall count of the number of resource versions, the LinuxForHealth FHIR Server must execute an additional SQL query:

 ```
 SELECT COUNT(R.VERSION_ID)